 Pass the fat, please.
 People who ate a Mediterranean-style diet (featuring fruits and veggies, legumes, lean meats, and fish) that was supplemented with about 1.5 ounces of extra virgin olive oil per day, lost more weight and belly fat compared to a control group, in research in The Lancet.
 The best part?
 They achieved weight loss success without counting calories or worrying about how many grams of fat they were eating.
 Can you say food freedom?
 Swap out a few of your regular foods using these 9 tricks to make your diet a little more Mediterranean.

 Weight-gain food: French fries

 They’re known for being loaded with sodium, and a high-salt diet can seriously up your risk of weight gain, reports a study in Hypertension.
 In fact, for every gram of additional salt you eat per day, your risk of obesity rises by 26 percent.
 Salty foods may push you to consume more calories in sodas, for one thing, and it’s also commonly found in highly processed junk foods.
 But there’s more going on than that, the researchers say.
 Salt may also prompt your body to store fat, especially around your waistline.
-Other common salt bombs include canned soups, deli meats, sandwiches, and these other surprising foods that have way more salt than you ever realized.
+Other common salt bombs include canned soups, deli meats, and sandwiches.

 Compared to those who ate the least amount of meat (less than one ounce per day), adults who ate the meatiest diets (18 ounces per day) were 27 percent more likely to be obese and 33 percent more likely to have excessive abdominal fat, according to research in the International Journal of Obesity.
 The biggest carnivores consumed about 700 more calories per day versus the plant-based eaters.
 Plants for the win!
 These five foods are just the start of the list of foods that can make you gain weight.